tgreiser/etherdream/README.md

 ## Connecting

 If you have opened the necessary ports, the Ether Dream will broadcast it's identity on the network.
-You just have to connect to it and provide a [PointStream](https://godoc.org/github.com/tgreiser/etherdream#PointStream)
+Once you have connected, you can provide a PointStream to play.

     func main() {
         log.Printf("Listening...\n")